RealistAI/bq_migration_automation_tool/README.md

 #### UC4_SQL_REPO

-The repository url and branch containing the SQL's to translate<br>
+The repository url and branch containing the SQL's to transpile & validate<br>

+#### UC4_SQL_REPO_NAME

+The name of the repository containing the SQL's to transpile & validate<br>

+#### BASE_PATH

+The base path for which the dataset mapping grabs the SQLs that is parses through and adjusts to work for BigQuery<br>

 #### PROJECT

-The name of the Google Cloud Platform project that will performing the bulk translation<br>
+The name of the Google Cloud Platform project that will perform the bulk transpilation & validation<br>

+#### DATASET

+The name of the Google Cloud Platform Dataset that will perform the bulk transpilation & validation.<br>

 #### PREPROCESED_BUCKET